Life as a nursery & early years apprentice

 How have your skills progressed in your apprenticeship so far?

 I think my skills have definitely progressed because now that I know the nursery routine I am confident and keen to follow and adapt.
 When I started, I wasn’t sure how things were done, what the children’s names were and who their parents were so I tended to be shy.
 Now I am confident in what I am doing in my environment and have got to know both the children and parent’s needs.

 What’s the best thing about being the least experienced member of the team?

 I get to learn and share my knowledge based on my new experiences with the children.
 I thoroughly enjoy my role.
-My past experiences encouraged me to get into childcare – I have two siblings with autism, one to whom I was a carer for.
+My past experiences encouraged me to get into childcare – I have two siblings with autism, one of whom I was a carer.

 What parts of this job were really hard to start with?
 What was the easiest?